 1. Give your child lots of access to braille everywhere

 Encourage your child to open and close all different types of containers, and to do all types of fasteners on clothing (buttons, snaps. zippers, etc.).
-Invite him to help with cooking chores – stirring, scooping, chopping and pouring.
+Invite your child to help with cooking chores – stirring, scooping, chopping and pouring.
 While these may not seem important to learning to read, they are.

 Ask your child to sort different types of materials – buttons, beans, nuts, coins.
 It can be anything so long as your child can feel the differences between the items.
-Have her sort big/little, rough/smooth, squares/triangles, etc. Be sure to set up the sorting task with distinct places to put items and an organized workspace.
+Have your child sort big/little, rough/smooth, squares/triangles, etc. Be sure to set up the sorting task with distinct places to put items and an organized workspace.
 For example, mixed coins can be placed on a large plate and quarters can go into one bowl on the left and pennies into a bowl on the right.
-The child doesn't need to understand the value of the coins at this point, but just to recognize the difference in size and tactile distinctions.
+Your child doesn't need to understand the value of the coins at this point, but just to recognize the difference in size and tactile distinctions.

 4. Have your child practice telling stories and sequencing events

 Decoding braille is only part of the process of learning to read.
 Language development is also important.
 Ask your child to tell you what he did today.
 Have him name five things he bought at the market.
 Ask her what she did at school yesterday.
 What was the first thing he did when he got up?
 What happened after that?
 What did she do before bed?